Key Questions For 2017: The Sleeper Conference Title Contenders Are … ?

 Who are the sleeper college football conference title contenders you need to know?

-No. 17: The Sleeper Conference Championship Contenders Are … ?
+The Sleeper Conference Championship Contenders Are … ?

 You never thought Iowa was going to battle for the Big Ten championship two years ago, or that Penn State was going to win it last season.

 And you really, really didn’t think Colorado was going to be in the Pac-12 title hunt or Wyoming was going to represent the Mountain Division in the Mountain West title game.

 They’re the sleepers in each conference title chase, with the right blend of talent, experience, and/or schedule to become one of the stunners of 2017.

 Who’s going to be this year’s Penn State, Colorado, or Wyoming?
 Who’ll be this year’s sleeper conference championship contenders to watch out for?

 American Athletic: UCF Knights